miya0001/wp-themeception/README.md

 ## How it works

 * Installs and starts WordPress with `wp server`.
-* Installs and activate the theme you want to test.
+* Installs and activates the theme you want to test.
 * Installs [Theme Review Helper](https://github.com/miya0001/theme-review-helper) plugin that provides JSON API of metadata for the theme.
 * Runs Codeception/WebDriver and PhantomJS based tests.